hwangs12/beautifulsplash/README.md

-# beautifulsplash
+# Welcome to Beautifulsplah App.

-It is a image loader.
-You can search for image that you'd like from any keyword (you might or might not get the result).
-What's awesome is the images are beautiful and photos are taken by Unsplash congtributors.
+Find image you wish you had found.
+What's awesome is the images are beautiful and photos are taken by Unsplash contributors.

-### To be implemented:
-1. Query image need to be loaded to the bottom not from the scratch

 ### Search by any keyword you wish to find.
 Example) bird, minimalism, etc.